andrewjtech123/hangit/Hangit Android SDK.md

 <h3>Building the Project</h3>

 For the purpose of example in this SDK, [Gradle](https://gradle.org/whygradle/) is used to manage the language build and dependencies.
-However, it should be noted that Gradle usage is optional, and it is possibel to use a standard .aar file using [Eclipse/maven](http://www.iphonedroid.com/blog/en/utilizar-ficheros-aar-en-eclipse/#.VUedf9pVikp), for example.
+However, it should be noted that Gradle usage is optional, and it is possible to use a standard .aar file using [Eclipse/maven](http://www.iphonedroid.com/blog/en/utilizar-ficheros-aar-en-eclipse/#.VUedf9pVikp), for example.

 See the following [article](http://www.iphonedroid.com/blog/en/utilizar-ficheros-aar-en-eclipse/#.VUedf9pVikp) for more information.